denniscwylie/sarks/sarks_vignette.md

 [1] TRUE
 ```

-For each suffix in sortedSuffixes, we can identify which input sequence contributed the
+For each suffix in `sortedSuffixes`, we can identify which input sequence contributed the
-block of concatenated where the suffix begins:
+block of `concatenated` where the suffix begins:

 ```R
 iCenteredWindow0Based <- iCenteredWindow - 1